p4 print

 • p4 print's file arguments can take a revision range.
 By default, only the highest revision matched by any particular file is printed (that is, when no range is specified, the implied range is #1,#head, and the highest revision is #head).
 To print all files in a specified (or implied) range, use the -a option.

-• Because p4 print's output can be quite large when called with highly non-restrictive file arguments (for instance, p4 print //depot/... prints the contents of all files in the depot), it may be subject to a maxresults limitation as set in p4 group.
+• The output of p4 print can be large when called with non-restrictive file arguments.
+For example, p4 print //depot/... prints the contents of all files in the depot.
+However, the output can be subject to a maxresults limitation that set in p4 group.

 • In many cases, redirecting p4 print's output to a file via your OS shell will suffice.